Skip to content

 • Select that the voucher is monetary credit not tied to a single product.

-• The voucher can then be redeemed against multiple products or services in future transactions.
+• The voucher can then be redeemed against multiple products or services.

 6. Save the Product

-After selecting the appropriate voucher type, click Save to update the product.
+After selecting the voucher type, click Save to update.

 What Happens Next

-The voucher behaves like a ticket to a specific product/experience — once redeemed, it’s marked as used and generally cannot be used again.
+• If SUV: The voucher behaves like a ticket to a specific product/experience — once redeemed, it's marked as used and cannot generally be used again.

 This setup helps your checkout and inventory workflows recognise the voucher type correctly and supports accurate reporting and accounting — especially important for tax purposes.